-The new UK-EU Trade and Cooperation Agreement represents the culmination of many months of negotiation following entry into force of a transitional period until 31 December 2020 under the terms of the earlier Withdrawal Agreement.
+The UK-EU Trade and Cooperation Agreement represented the culmination of many months of negotiation following entry into force of a transitional period to 31 December 2020 under the terms of the earlier Withdrawal Agreement.

-This means that there will be new border checks and controls (for people, goods and animals) involving new forms of documentation and certification, which will need to be completed in advance.
+This means there are new border checks in place and controls (for people, goods and animals) involving new forms of documentation and certification, which need to be completed in advance.